Dirt Road Opera's journey began back in 2016 when Rachel Matkin and Barry Mathers once again teamed up to make music.

 Vocals, Guitar, Mandolin & Harmonica

 California singers and bands were a big influence upon Barry.
-Jackson Browne, the Byrds, Gram Parsons and the Eagles left their imprint on his style.
-Additionally, outlaw country with singer/songwriters like Steve Earle and Guy Clark who also left their mark.
+Jackson Browne, the Byrds, Gram Parsons, and the Eagles left their imprint on his style.
+Additionally, outlaw country with singer/songwriters like Steve Earle and Guy Clark also left their mark.

 Barry formed the Cruzeros and made his first record which was nominated for a JUNO Award.
 This was followed up by two more critically acclaimed albums that spawned numerous top 40 hits on Canadian country radio and seven videos on CMT.
 The band went on to win dozens of awards including Best Independent Country Band in Canada.